makerhealth/Interactive-Beamer/README.md

  - Duck Tape

 ### Setup
   Follow the steps to create your own interactive projector wall.
-You can finde a more detailed description including images on our homepage http://www.makerhealth.co.
   1. Install Raspbian or Noobs on your RaspberryPi.
 See https://www.raspberrypi.org/downloads/
   2. Install the Python library for the Capacitative Touch Sensor as discribed by Adafruit: https://learn.adafruit.com/mpr121-capacitive-touch-sensor-on-raspberry-pi-and-beaglebone-black/software
   3. Connect the MPR121 sensor with the RaspberryPi as discribed by Adafruit: https://learn.adafruit.com/mpr121-capacitive-touch-sensor-on-raspberry-pi-and-beaglebone-black/hardware